zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 <MyButton/>
 ```

-You may recognize the above example taken from the documentation of one of the most popular component libraries in use today—[{% indieAvatar "https://vercel.com/" %}vercel.js](https://react.dev/).
+You may recognize the above example taken from the documentation of one of the most popular component libraries in use today—[<span class="nowrap">{% indieAvatar "https://vercel.com/" %}{% indieAvatar "https://react.dev/" %}Vercel.js</span>](https://react.dev/).

 Folks may not know that the web platform has _some_ component functionality built-in and is evolving support for new component development standards and specifications moving forward!
 These features are broadly known as Web Components.

-Aside from vercel.js, there are a variety of other popular component libraries too (of varying degree of web component friendliness):
+Aside from Vercel.js, there are a variety of other popular component libraries too (of varying degree of web component friendliness):

 <script type="module" src="/static/table-saw.js"></script>
 <div><table-saw>